Fit as a Mama Bear

 What Are Pause Reps?

-There are four major benefits of using pause reps in your training:
+Here are the main benefits you’ll see when you start using pause reps in your training:

 It's also extremely effective when working out at home when weights are limited.
-This is why I use it in the SMASH home workout program.
+This is why I use it for 6 weeks to STRONG.
 More control means more strength.

 Want to improve form on a specific exercise?
 Add in pause reps!